 Other Commitments - As of September 30, 2010, the Company had received collateral primarily in connection with client margin loans with a market value of approximately \$327.9 million, which it can sell or repledge.
 Of this amount, approximately \$174.1 million has been pledged or sold as of September 30, 2010; \$151.4 million was pledged to banks in connection with unutilized secured margin lines of credit, \$12.3 million was pledged with client-owned securities to the Options Clearing Corporation, and \$10.4 million was loaned to the Depository Trust Company ("DTC") through participation in its Stock Borrow Program.
 As of December 31, 2009, the Company had received collateral primarily in connection with client margin loans with a market value of approximately \$227.9 million, which it can sell or repledge.
-Of this amount, approximately \$124.1.6 million was pledged to banks in connection with unutilized secured margin loans with a market value of approximately \$227.9 million, which it can sell or repledge.
-Of this amount, approximately \$126.8 million has been pledged or sold as of December 31, 2009; \$141.6 million was pledged to banks in connection with unutilized secured margin lines of credit, \$10.0 million was pledged with client-owned securities to the Options Clearing Corporation, and \$7.2 million was loaned to the DTC through participation in its Stock Borrow Program.
+Of this amount, approximately \$158.8 million has been pledged or sold as of December 31, 2009; \$141.6 million was pledged to banks in connection with unutilized secured margin loans of credit, \$10.0 million was pledged with client-owned securities to the Options Clearing Corporation, and \$7.2 million was loaned to the DTC through participation in its Stock Borrow Program.